cyrielladriere/audio-environmental-monitoring/README.md

 pip install -r requirements.txt
 ```

-Note: Currently a requirements.txt file is not yet available

 ## Training on DCASE and Compressing CNN Models (WIP)

 Models can be trained on the DCASE dataset using the `compression/main.py` file.
 Execute the following command to do this: